apache/predictionio/docs/manual/source/demo/tapster.html.md

 Once the response is sent to the browser JavaScript is used to replace the existing comic and hide the loading message.

 Thats it.
-You’re done!.
+You’re done!
 If Ruby is not your language of choice check out our other [SDKs](http://docs.prediction.io/sdk/) and remember you can always interact with the Event Server though it’s native JSON API.

 ## Links
 Source code is on GitHub at: [github.com/PredictionIO/Demo-Tapster](https://github.com/PredictionIO/Demo-Tapster)